 Once the tree branches have settled, which usually does not take so long, it is now time to find the sugar side.

-Christmas trees, no matter how regularly grown, always have a "best" side.
+No matter how regularly grown, Christmas trees always have a "best" side.
 And this is precisely the side you want to find.
 Now turn the entire tree until this sugar side is visible and leave it precisely for decorating.

 Step 5 - Hanging the strings of lights